 PVC pipes are safe to use in the transport of water for drinking.
 Due to the high resistance to corrosion property of PVC, it is harder for bacteria to breed on it, therefore making it an asset that is more valuable to the public.
 To add on top, the makeup of PVC turns into a sort of barrier from contaminants to make their way into the drinking water.

 PVC is a plastic with low carbon content, meaning it needs fewer resources and less energy to manufacture.
 Since PVC is lightweight and uses less energy during production, it is easy to package and ship.
 Pumping costs are reduced by the smooth surfaces of pipes made using PVC, which further reduces energy costs of manufacturing processes.
 PVC pipes are recyclable and sustainable.

-These pipes are 100% recyclable.
-PVC can be recycled up to seven times, still maintaining its properties.
-Natural resources are preserved by using recycled PVC.
+PVC can be recycled up to seven times and still retain its properties.
+Natural resources are preserved by recycling PVC.
 With each kg of recycled PVC, 2 kg of CO2 is saved.
-The recycling of PVC is not only environmentally friendly and can also benefit local economies.
-Available jobs are created by the recycling of PVC.
+In this age of sustainability and environmental preservation, PVC is one of the most environmentally friendly materials on the market and can benefit the local economies by protecting landfills and waste dumps.

 The applications of PVC include: